flowersinthesand/portal-java/javascript/README.md

 # JavaScript
 `portal-javascript` module provides static JavaScript resources.
-* `portal-1.x.js` - The latest portal.js that Portal for Java supports.
+* `portal-1.x.js`: The latest portal.js that Portal for Java supports.
 If there is a newest version of portal.js than provided one, you can use it unless otherwise noted.
-* `portal-extension.js` - A set of extension of the browser side for integration with Portal for Java.
-The extension is additional resource to enable advanced functions of the Portal for Java.
+* `portal-extension.js`: A set of options to fully benefit from the integration with Portal for Java, not requiring further configuration in the server side.
+It enables the heartbeat for every 20 seconds and transports using XDomainRequest.
+This is optional but recommended.

 ## Installing
 ### Updating pom.xml
 Add the following dependency to your pom.xml: